portaire/payme/README.md

 I've also built all of these components in storybook with variations, this is to help you understand the components and how they work (makes it easier explain components and usage async).
 The approach of developing in storybook first should add little to none time to your development process.

+I've also just created each component under a commit however, typically I would create a branch for each component and then merge them into the main branch separately.

+I could also have used a UI library like radix however I would like to show how I would build these components from scratch.

 ## Deployments